 6. Listen to your favorite tunes

-When we listen to music our mind stops to wander and we calm down.
-Hence, music has become a great stress management means that people embrace it.
+When we listen to music our mind stops wandering and we calm down.
+Hence, music has become great stress management means that people embrace it.

 Another great option is to save my favorite tunes on a flash drive and play them on my very portable Bluetooth speaker.
 This way makes me enjoy music anytime, anywhere.